-Self-Guided Walking Tour in Durnstein
+Self-Guided Walking Tour in Dürnstein

 4 Stops 1.4 km ~1.0 hours

-Walking tour route map of Durnstein
+Walking tour route map of Dürnstein Open interactive map

-Why Walk Durnstein?
+Why Walk Dürnstein?
 A Self-Guided Tour

 Dürnstein is tiny, and that is exactly why you walk it rather than drive through it.
 The whole village is roughly one cobbled street wedged between the Danube and a steep vineyard hillside, with a baroque abbey at the bottom and a castle ruin at the top.
 The full route here is about 1.4 km of actual walking.
 The reason it takes an hour or two and not twenty minutes is the climb to the castle and the fact that you will keep stopping to look at the river.